ArtTucker/mental_health_and_economics/README.md

 # Database
 To host information and ensure public access across 6 members, Amazon Web services hosts the information.
 An SQL relational database creates tables and links them by primary and foreign keys across years.
 Postgres and pgadmin best suited the project because the survey only contains about a 1000 records.
 Other benefits included:
 \
-•	Data structure.
+-Data structure.
 \
-•	Easy access to the network.
+-Easy access to the network.
 \
-•	Language (SQL).
+-Language (SQL).
 \
-•	Speed.
+-Speed.
 \
-•	Maintenance.
+-Maintenance.
 \
-•	Ability to be access by more than one person.
+-Ability to be access by more than one person.
 \
 Please see Entity Relational Diagram for details about table structure.
 \